Yarmouth COVID-19 Re-Opening Guidelines

 - Mass Essential Services FAQs

-On June 1 the Baker-Polito Administration announced details regarding Phase II of Massachusetts Re-Opening.
-The start date of Phase II is TBA.
+The Baker-Polito Administration has announced details regarding Phase II of Massachusetts Re-Opening.
+The start date of Phase II is June 8, 2020.

 - Baker-Polito Administration Executive Order Regarding Phase II of Massachusetts Re-Opening (6/1/2020)